pic

 2

-Since mutations are possible within let-blocks, exercise caution to prevent unintended side effects in the global scope.
+Because mutations can occur within let-blocks, you should exercise caution to prevent unintended consequences in the global scope.

 Pipes

 Pipes are particularly well-suited for sequential applications of single-argument functions.
-To illustrate this, let's revisit the example presented above for let blocks.
+To illustrate, let's revisit the example presented above for let blocks.

 a = -2